jojobyte/dash-chronicles/plans/Vanilla Wallet/Objectives.md

 	- HTML Tables when copied become something like a CSV file that can be pasted into spreadsheet software (excel or google sheets) maintaining their column & row structure
 - Each contact should be a side-by-side view:
 	- The half of the contact that you've received from them, and the half of the contact that you would send them.
-	- Repeating the context: You, as a user, don't have an XPub / QR that represents you.
-There is a different XPub for each half of each relationship. ^XPubPairing
+	- <a name="XPubPairing"></a> Repeating the context: You, as a user, don't have an XPub / QR that represents you.
+There is a different XPub for each half of each relationship.
 	- The XPub is generated when you want to request money from the other person.
 You send them the thing that they send the money to.
 	- We can create links or QRs that are XPubs or have information for requesting an XPub, but those links or QRs will be pairwise, not singleton.